ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     45443646733         -> False
     '523454/24'         -> 0.7.252.190/24

-And the same data filtered for IPv6 addresses
+And the same data filtered for IPv6 addresses:

 .. code-block:: none